 The extraction process occurred within an industrial-scale SWE system, specifically in a 70-litre stainless steel batch vessel fabricated by Natxtract, a company of AM Zaideen Ventures Sdn.
 Bhd. based in Malaysia.
-To ensure proper cooling, the cooling vessel was pre-cooled to a temperature between 25 and 27 °C by activating the cooling bath (Lauda, Alpha RA 12) before the commencing the extraction process began.
-In summary, eight kilograms of cleaned rhizomes were loaded into a stainless-steel mesh basket, immersed in the SWE vessel at a ratio of 1:4 rhizomes to reverse osmosis water (solid:solvent).
+To ensure proper cooling, the cooling vessel was pre-cooled to a temperature between 25°C and 27°C by activating the cooling bath (Lauda, Alpha RA 12) before commencing the extraction process began.
+In summary, 8 kg of cleaned rhizomes were loaded into a stainless-steel mesh basket and immersed in the SWE vessel at a ratio of 1:4 rhizomes to reverse osmosis water (solid:solvent).
 The stainless-steel lid was then securely closed to engage the motor and agitator shafts for efficient movement and extraction.

 Nitrogen gas (99.9%) was introduced into the headspace of the SWE vessel by adjusting a pressure regulator to about 1.5 bar.
 Any escaping air from the lid of the vessel was checked and immediately rectified by opening the SWE lid again and retightening the nut screw.
 Nitrogen gas regulated the pressure inside the SWE before the process began.
 The electric heater was switched on to heat the SWE to the desired extraction temperature.
-Once the temperature and pressure reached a subcritical state, approximately between 100 and 110 °C and 10 to 12 bar, the heater was switched off, but the agitator remained in operation.
-The extraction time was recorded for 5 minutes using a stopwatch.
+Once the temperature and pressure reached a subcritical state, approximately between 100°C and 110°C and 10 bar to 12 bar, the heater was switched off, but the agitator remained in operation.
+The extraction time was recorded for 5 min using a stopwatch.

 Upon completion of the extraction, the agitator was switched off.
 The pressure relief valve (PRV) was carefully opened to release the hot air in the SWE vessel until the pressure reached 0 bar.
 The drain valve of the SWE vessel was opened to allow the hot crude extract stream to flow into a cooling vessel using a centrifugal pump.
-The extract was cooled to around 40 to 50 °C before the product was collected.
+The extract was cooled to around 40°C to 50°C before collecting the product.
 The crude extracts were stored in the freezer before undergoing freeze-drying.
-Both the SWE and cooling vessels were cleaned, rinsed, and allowed to rest before repeating the extraction process with different extraction times: 10, 15, 20 and 25 minutes, while keeping the other variables constant.
+The SWE and cooling vessels were cleaned, rinsed and allowed to rest before repeating the extraction process with different extraction times: 10 min, 15 min, 20 min and 25 min, while keeping the other variables constant.